percolate/jennifer/README.md

 ## Jennifer setup

 0. Clone this and install dependencies with `npm install`.
-1. Establish all environment variables as dictated by the top of `app.coffee`.
+1. Establish all environment variables as dictated by `env.coffee`.
   These should be similar to the some of the values used above; hopefully after faring the above instructions, you will have an intuition for the naming.
 2. Run it with `node server.js`.
 It will log out to `jennifer.log`.